MichaelOsorio2017/CoverageAnalyzer/README.md

 5. ``coverageInstruAPK`` Coverage measurement using the number of methods instrumented. ``coverageInstruAPK = (allMethodsCalled/numberInstrumentedMethods)*100``

 6. ``instrumentedMethods`` List of methods instrumented by InstruAPK.
+Collection of MethodObject.

-    6.1. ``MethodObjects`` objects with the following structure
+    6.1. ``MethodObject`` objects represent an instrumented method.
+Their structure is as follows

     ```Javascript
     {
         "methodIndex":0, //Method unique id
-        "fileName":"", //Java file were the method is implemented
+        "fileName":"", //Smali file name - Class name.
-        "methodName":"",
+        "methodName":"", //Method name
         "methodParameters":"", //Smali representation of the method parameters
         "firstCall":0000, //Time in milliseconds when the method was called for the first time
         "lastCall":0000,//Time in milliseconds when the method was called for the last time